 And one other interesting piece of information:

 The Ethiopian Highlands are predominantly Orthodox Christian with ‘fasting’ each Wednesday, Friday and during Lent when only vegetarian dishes are available (except in larger hotels).
 The Julian calendar is used and the current year is 2002.
 Christmas is celebrated on 7 January and New Year on 11 September.
 Some Ethiopians set their clocks from dawn to dusk and there is a six-hour difference between Ethiopian time and Western time i.e. 6 o’clock can mean 12 o’clock.
-So take care when making appointments. over 7 years ago
+So take care when making appointments. almost 8 years ago